BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A concise summary of Guideline 6, which covers the internal reporting on the ORSA (Own Risk and Solvency Assessment).
+A concise summary of Guideline 6, which covers the internal reporting on the ORSA (Own Risk and Solvency Assessment).
 It states that the undertaking must communicate the results and conclusions of the ORSA to all relevant staff after the process and results have been approved by the AMSB.

-#### Guideline 6 – Internal reporting on the ORSA
+**Guideline 6 – Internal reporting on the ORSA**
-The undertaking should communicate to all relevant staff at least the results and conclusions of the ORSA, once the process and the results have been approved by the AMSB.](#)
+The undertaking should communicate to all relevant staff at least the results and conclusions of the ORSA, once the process and the results have been approved by the AMSB.
 </image>